loading

 Scalability

-Modular architectures allow additional display nodes to be added incrementally without full system replacement as operations grow.
+Modular hardware architectures allow additional display nodes to be added incrementally without full system replacement as operations grow.

 Criterion 05

-Warranty & Support
+Warranty & Hardware Support

 Commercial kitchen hardware experiences heavier wear than typical business electronics.
 Warranty terms of at least two years with screen replacement provisions reduce total cost of ownership.
+Confirm whether replacement parts are available independently of the software vendor.

 Conclusion